eigenbom/inlined_vector/README.md

 # Inlined Vector

-A simple c++11 vector-like data structure that stores elements internally.
+A c++11 vector-like data structure that stores elements internally.
 It can grow beyond its capacity, in which case it becomes a wrapper around std::vector.

-It is designed for simple use-cases with simple types.
+It is designed for use with simple lightweight types.
 For a production quality inlined vector see e.g., [abseil](https://github.com/abseil/abseil-cpp/blob/master/absl/container/inlined_vector.h) or similar.

 ## Usage